nicky-nym/nicky-nym.github.io/pages/kinematic.md

 |                              | keep traffic flowing       | no stop lights <br> no multi-lane traffic circles
 |                              | don't squander land area   | no single-story buildings <br> no parking spaces <br> no private suburban lawns <br> use 4 or 5 foot wide lanes, not 10 or 12 foot wide lines
 |                              | don't squander floor space | avoid redundant hallways, stairs, or elevators <br> no empty rooftops

+### <a name="design-constraints"></a>(3.3) Design constraints

++ engineering constraints
+  - daylight available — arctic circle, seattle rain
+  - transportation modes available — hyperloop, flying cars
++ market constraints
+  - construction costs
+  - land prices
++ civic constraints
+  - zoning
+  - environmental review

+### <a name="construction-costs"></a>(3.4) Construction costs

+> "the price of construction for an apartment fully equipped with kitchen and bathrooms may cost several thousand US dollars per square meter (about US$2,500 per square meter in New York in 2013 for residential buildings three to seven stories tall)."[^bertaud]

+> "In the lowest-income countries, where construction is the cheapest, households would need to be able to afford at least US$6,000 for a studio of 12 square meters; US$6,000 is the global market commodity price for the basic construction materials of concrete and steel required to build 12 square meters."[^bertaud]

 ---